UPDATE: March 21, 2026

-A Red Flag warning is triggered by specific weather conditions—warm temperatures, extremely low humidities, and stronger winds—that significantly increase the risk of fire.
-LPEA is employing new infrastructure and technology which has been implemented since the 416 Fire to enhance fire safety.
+As a result, LPEA is employing new infrastructure and technology, which has been implemented since the 416 Fire, to enhance fire safety.
 This advanced electric infrastructure is designed to automatically detect and deactivate upon encountering a potential fire hazard.
 Such proactive measures significantly curtail the risk posed by downed power lines by immediately shutting off electricity to the affected line.
-Following detection, line crews are promptly deployed to securely assess and rectify the situation before power is restored.
+Following detection, line crews are promptly dispatched to assess and resolve any dangerous situations (such as trees on lines, broken crossarms or downed lines) before power is restored.

 Understanding the inconvenience caused by frequent and prolonged outages, LPEA emphasizes that the safety of its community and the protection of personal and public properties is of utmost importance.
 "We appreciate everyone’s patience and understanding during these critical Red Flag days," said Chris Hansen, CEO of LPEA.
 "Our operational changes, though potentially disruptive, are crucial for prioritizing safety."